mk12/sicp/notes/text.md

 #### Testing of predicates

-- Anything other than `false` is considered "truthy."
+- Anything other than `false` is considered "truthy".

 ```
 (define (true? x) (not (eq? x false)))